-The relationship of church members to their pastors can often be a list of boundary violations.
+The relationships of church members and pastors can often be a list of boundary violations.
 Tom Rainer lists some of them in his blog:

 For this post we will focus on relationships from the perspective of the pastor, but church leaders and staff can adapt much of this material to their own ministries.
 Leave a comment below on your ministry role and what boundaries help you relate to others.